A Differential Perspective on Distributional Reinforcement Learning: Convergence Proofs

 \textbf{Continuity of \(L\):}

-First, let us properly define the integral in the definition of \(L\).
-For each component, \(i\), we define:
+First, let us consider the integral in the definition of \(L\).
+For each component, \(i\), we can write:

 Since \(F\) is a CDF, it is right-continuous by definition.
-Thus, for any discontinuity in \(F\), we interpret \(F(s)\) as its right-hand limit, thereby ensuring that the Riemann-Stieltjes integral remains well-defined.
-Moreover, the function \(F(s) - \tau_i\) is bounded (since \(\tau_i \in (0,1)\) and \(F(s) \in [0,1]\)) and only has jump discontinuities (due to the properties of \(F\)), making the integral well-defined for any choice of \(\theta_i\) and \(q_i\).
+Thus, for any discontinuity in \(F\), we interpret \(F(s)\) as its right-hand limit.
+Moreover, the function \(F(s) - \tau_i\) is bounded (since \(\tau_i \in (0,1)\) and \(F(s) \in [0,1]\)) and can only have countably many jump discontinuities (since \(F\) is non-decreasing), thereby making the integral a well-defined Riemann integral for any choice of \(\theta_i\) and \(q_i\).

 Now, for the continuity of \(L\), consider a sequence \(\{\theta^k\}\) converging to \(\theta\).
 For each component, \(i\), we claim that: